-The Global Initiative for Asthma (GINA) was established to increase awareness about asthma among health professionals, public health authorities and the community, and to improve prevention and management through a coordinated worldwide effort.
-GINA prepares scientific reports on asthma, encourages dissemination and implementation of the recommendations, and promotes international collaboration on asthma research.
+The Global Initiative for Asthma (GINA) was established to increase awareness about asthma among health professionals, public health authorities and the community, and to improve preventitioning a coordinated worldwide effort of asthma, encourages disserning research.

-The Global Strategy for Asthma Management and Prevention 2014 has been extensively revised to provide a comprehensive and integrated approach to asthma management that can be adapted for local conditions and for individual patients.
+The Global Strategy for Asthma Management and Prevention was extensively revised in 2014 to provide a comprehensive and integrated approach to asthma management that can be adapted for local conditions and for individual patients.
 It focuses not only on the existing strong evidence base, but also on clarity of language and on providing tools for feasible implementation in clinical practice.
+The report has been updated each year since then.